konsumer/jsnuke/README.md

 npm i @konsumer/nuked
 ```

-You can add to the web with:
+Or, you can add to the web with:

 ```html
 <script type="importmap">